Here's just a small sampling of the businesses we've helped to grow in resource efficiency.

-Cumberland Country Golf Club has had major success with assistance from Energy Conservation.
-With our help, they were able to obtain funding from the Environment Protection Agency (EPA) Bin Trim program for a shredder to turn ground waste into garden mulch.
-They now re-use around 38 tonnes of green waste every year that would otherwise go to landfill.
+Green waste was an ongoing issue for Cumberland Country Golf Club, resulting in $8,000 a year in waste removal costs.
+Energy Conservation provided support through the NSW Environment Protection Authority (EPA) Bin Trim program, and secured 50% funding for a shredder to turn ground waste into garden mulch.
+As well as cutting their waste bill they saved $16,500 in capital costs and now re-use around 38 tonnes of green waste every year that would otherwise go to landfill.

 Royal institute for deaf and blind children

-Following systematic sub-metering, data-analysis and site inspections, Energy Conservation devised a strategy to implement cost-effective conservation measures.
-We built business cases for each measure and after obtaining client approval we delivered procurement support and turnkey project management to implement conservation measures including:
+Following systematic sub-metering, data-analysis and site inspections, Energy Conservation devised a strategy to implement cost-effective efficiency measures.
+We built business cases for each unique measure, and with client approval we delivered procurement support and turnkey project management to implement the following:

-As a result of these implementations, the Institute has recorded significant reductions in energy consumption and carbon-emissions from September 2014 onwards, with no reduction in level of service.
+From September 2014 onwards, the Institute has recorded significant reductions in energy consumption and carbon emissions as a direct result of these measures, with no reduction in level of service.